Cancer Biomarker Testing Guide: CEA, CA-125, PSA, CTC — What Patients Need to Know (2026)

 • No single biomarker is diagnostic of cancer on its own.
 All require clinical correlation, imaging, and often tissue biopsy.

 • CEA is most useful for monitoring colorectal cancer — not screening.
 Smokers have higher baseline levels.
+It is not the same as the newer blood-based CRC screening test (Shield) added to ACS's 2026 guideline.

 • Trends matter more than single values.
 Consistent rising trends are more clinically meaningful than single elevated readings.